Once you have bought your longboard, the next thing you should learn is how to do longboard assembly.

-How to Assemble a Longboard Instruction
+Steps to Assemble a Longboard Instruction

 1. Installing a Grip Tape

 In order to finish the project, you will be required to procure a sheet of grip tape, which is generally already cut for installation.
-If not, the grip tape can be cut using a cutter or edge of a blade.
+If not, the grip tape can be cut using a cutter or the edge of a blade.